intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 In this chapter:

 - You will learn how to use ROHD-VF to perform verification on a Counter DUT.
-You will be constructing the DUT, Agen, Env and a Test to verify.
+You will be constructing the DUT, Agent, Env and a Test to verify.

 ## ROHD Verification Framework